North Lake Parish, New Brunswick

-North Lake is a civil parish in York County, New Brunswick, Canada.
+North Lake is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of North Lake, which is a member of the Western Valley Regional Service Commission (WVRSC).
+Prior to the 2023 governance reform, for governance purposes it formed the local service district of the parish of North Lake, which was a member of the Western Valley Regional Service Commission (WVRSC).

 Origin of name

 The parish takes its name from the eponymous lake.

 History

 North Lake was erected in 1879 from Canterbury Parish.